AnswerrocketKW/mcp-test/README.md

 7. Install all dependencies (including AnswerRocket SDK from git repository)
 8. Discover all copilots in your AnswerRocket instance
 9. Create and install separate MCP servers for each copilot

+### Bootstrap vs Install Scripts

+This project uses a two-stage installation process:

+**`bootstrap.sh`** - The entry point script that:
+- Can be downloaded and run with a single `curl` command
+- Clones the full repository to a temporary directory
+- Ensures all required files (`lib/`, `scripts/`, etc.) are available
+- Runs the main installer and passes through any command-line arguments
+- Automatically cleans up temporary files when done

+**`install.sh`** - The main installer script that:
+- Performs the actual installation steps listed above
+- Depends on modular library files in `lib/` and utility scripts in `scripts/`
+- Handles system setup, dependency installation, and MCP server configuration
+- Can be run directly if you already have the repository cloned

+The bootstrap approach allows us to maintain clean, modular code while still providing a convenient single-command installation experience.

 ## Manual Installation